raxigan/pcfy-my-mac/README.md

 Then restart your Mac.

-### What still works differently

-TBD

 ## Dock and Switcher replacement

 It is not my intention to hate the Dock here, but...
 Let's get rid of it 😄.

-There is no option to hide the Dock completely, so it's required to tweak its auto-hide configuration.
+There is no option to hide or remove the Dock completely, so it's required to tweak its auto-hide configuration.

 1. In macOS _System Preferences_ → _Dock & Menu Bar_ enable _Automatically hide and show the Dock_.
-2. Configure the Dock to show after 2 second (in case you really need it) by running this command in your terminal:
+2. Configure the Dock to show up after 2 second (in case you really need it) by running this command in your terminal:
 ```
 defaults write com.apple.dock autohide-delay -float 2; killall Dock
 ```